 The Chase Oaks Summer Internship Program will help you grow in your knowledge and understanding of church ministry while participating in the planning and execution of ministry at Chase Oaks.
 You will experience a fun and exciting church culture that will give you a window into a possible future in vocational ministry.
 This is a paid internship for 10 weeks at 20 hours per week.
 The program will begin at the end of May.

-The Internship Program Application is currently closed.
+The Summer 2020 Internship Program Application is currently closed.
+Stay tuned for our next application season in 2021!

 OUR STAFF CULTURE